geoschem/GCClassic/docs/source/gcclassic-user-guide/rundir-carbon.rst

       -----------------------------------------------------------
       >>>

-   You may enter an absolute path (e.g. :file:`$HOME/myusername/my-run-dirs` followed by :command:`ENTER)`.
+   You may enter an absolute path (e.g.
+   :file:`$HOME/myusername/my-run-directories`) followed by
+   :command:`ENTER`.

-   You may also enter a relative path (e.g :file:`~/my-run-dirs` followed by :command:`ENTER`).
-In this case you will see that the :file:`./createRunDir.sh`  script will expand the path to an absolute path. |br|
+   You may also enter a relative path (e.g.
+   :file:`~/my-run-directories`) followed by :command:`ENTER`).
+In
+   this case you will see that the :file:`./createRunDir.sh` script will expand the path to an absolute path. |br|
    |br|